Revelation Chapter 2 RCW Text with Notes

 2.4 Jesus reminded them that they are not as enthusiastic as they were after immediately Pentecost.
 Try to imagine what it was like to have been at Pentecost, and then returning home and telling everyone what happened at Jerusalem that day.

 2.5 Jesus wants them to go back to the way they believed and acted at the beginning.
-His statement about coming to them suddenly, or quickly, is associated with the Return of Christ, and the emphasis is on Him arriving suddenly and without warning.
+His statement about coming to them suddenly, or quickly, is sometimes seen as associated with the Return of Christ, with the emphasis being on Him arriving suddenly and without warning.
 This is why I thought “surprise” might say all that.
 I strongly disagree with the translation of “taxy”as “soon”.
+However, the reference to removing their “menorah” means removing the Holy Spirit from a disobedient and unresponsive church, and that makes no sense in the context of Christ’s Return.

 2.6 I am not certain who the Nicolaitans are and what they teach, or their origins.
 Ephesus hated them, Pergamum tolerated them.
 They were different from those teaching like Balaam.
 I think they may have been syncretists, or hedonists.
-But there is nothing to determine anything about them.
+But nothing is known about them with certainty.

 2.7 The word, “Paradise” is literal, but is itself a transliteration, and is a reference to the Garden (orchard) of Eden, and the Tree of (eternal) Life that was there and was forbidden after Adam’s Fall.

-2.8,9 I think the synagogue of Satan is a reference to Hellenized Jews.
+2.8,9 I think ‘synagogue of Satan’ is a reference to Hellenized Jews.
 The Jews of western Turkey in those days were descendants of Jews who were forcibly relocated by the early Seleucids and I suspect they were also forcibly Hellenized and compromised.
 They would have had a superiority complex and been impossible to coexist with.
 I think they would have been capable of violence against non-Hellenist Jews.
+They would have considered Zeus and YHVH to be the same God, which I consider to be a doctrine of Satan.

 2.10 The word, “tribulation”, is literal.
 The ten days is a mystery.
-I do not know of any historical or symbolic interpretation for this.
+Any evidence for its historic fulfillment is lost.
+It was a brief and local persecution, and may not have had any official government backing.
 The Stephanos, ie, “Victor’s” crown, is not a royal crown, but a head wreathe.
-I try to show which kind of crown is the subject.
+I will always show which kind of crown is the subject of a Bible text.

 2.11 This “second death” clearly refers to Rev. 20, meaning that these “victors” are with Christ during the 1,000 years.
-This is important, since it helps to answer the question of how limited the 1,000 year participation will be.
-In Rev 20, it is restricted to only those Martyrs who were killed by the Beast.
-Now we see that there martyrs before the rise of the Antichrist are included.
-I understand why some might see this as support for the Preterist position.
+This is important, since it reminds us of the question of how limited the 1,000 year participation might be.
+In Rev. 20, it is restricted to only those Martyrs who were killed by the Beast.
+Now we see that these martyrs before the rise of the Antichrist are included.
+I assume the “second death” is painless, but is reserved for the conclusion of the “second life” of a resurrected believer.

 2.13 Satan’s throne, ie, cathedral, was the famous healing center at Pergamum, based on snake worship.
 It was called the Asclepieion.
-Here’s what Grok says about it: “The Asclepieion offered holistic treatments like psychotherapy, massage, and herbal remedies.
+Here’s what Grok xAI says about it: “The Asclepieion offered holistic treatments like psychotherapy, massage, and herbal remedies.
 Dreams during temple sleep guided these therapies, blending physical and spiritual care.”
 Hmmmm.
+I have doubts about the later traditions about Antipas being burned alive inside a bronze bull shaped alter.
+But, in ancient Greece, that was a known form of ritualistic execution/sacrifice to an idol.

 2.14 This issue of food offered to idols and the sexual immorality involved in fertility cult prostitution is a major New Testament issue, especially as Gentiles start coming to Christ.
 I believe these letters from Jesus to Pergamum and Thyatira guided the ruling of the Council of Jerusalem in 50 AD concerning these things.

 2.15 Here is another reference to the undefined Nicolaitans.
-The Church was tolerating them.
+This church was tolerating them.
 Why?
 Does this mean that they were also Jewish believers?
 And how did Ephesus know they should hate them?
-Where was John in all of this?
-Why had he not settled this, especially if this is in the 90’s AD?
+It seems that the different churches did not have the same level of leadership.
+This points to a very early moment before churches had pastors appointed by Apostles.

 2.16 Jesus says “I will come to you and fight them” referring back to the Balaam-like teachers and the Nicolaitan followers.
-Jesus “sword of My mouth” is of, course words, what kind of words are they?
+Jesus “sword of My mouth” is a reference to His tongue, meaning, of course, His words.
+What kind of words are they?
 My guess is words that expose their sin and lies, etc., and announce their condemnation.

 2.23 I chose to interpret “kidneys and hearts” as “deepest thoughts and feelings” for understandability.
-Jesus was always focused on the exact correspondence our actions to our judgment.
-But He included our inner “actions” as equality subject to this judgment.
+Jesus was always focused on the exact correspondence of our actions to our judgment.
+But He considers our inner “actions” ie, thoughts, as equally subject to judgment.

-2.24 If we use the 41 AD date for these letters, Jesus’ phrase “I will put no other burden on you” can be seen as the basis for Acts 15:28.
-I think this can be considered as a minor part of the argument for the 41 AD Date.
+2.24 If we accept the 41 AD date for these letters, Jesus’ phrase “I will put no other burden on you” can be seen as the basis for Acts 15:28.

-2.25 “Until I arrive” might be hard to take literally, considering that it has been 2000 years since then.
+2.25 “Until I arrive” is hard to take literally, considering that it has been 2000 years since then.

-2.27 In this letter, Jesus is the source of the authority to rule over the nations, but it is the faithful witnesses who will actually wield the “rod of Iron”.
-I chose “baton” to make the reference even more vivid.
+2.27 In this letter, Jesus is the source of the authority to rule over the nations, but it is the faithful witnesses who will actually wield the “rod of iron”.
+I chose “baton” to make the reference more vivid.

 2.28 The “morning star” is a metaphor, referring to the victorious believer receiving a glorified body that is brighter than the angels.
-“Morning Star” is Venus for half of its orbital year, it is relatively brighter than any star, and the fact that it is a planet is irrelevant.
+The literal “morning star” is Venus for half of its orbital year, it is relatively brighter than any star; the fact that it is a planet is irrelevant.

 2.29 I consider “and understand” to be implied.